dimenwarper/sigil/README.md

 ---

+## 5. Future work and vision

-## 6. Collaboration model
+### 5.1 Collaboration model

+A medium term vision of the project is to enable collaborative codeopt runs.
+I'm still deciding how this is going to work but it might go something like this:

-A published candidate is a portable artifact that others can fetch, replay, and extend as a new run parent.
+A published codeopt candidate is a portable artifact that others can fetch, replay, and extend as a new run parent.
 Credit is attached at the patch level; downstream improvements keep lineage so cumulative contributions are visible.
 Opening a project for contributions is a single command: publish the spec and evals; contributors run `sigil run --spec yourspec …` and push their results.
 The registry exposes download counts, replay confirmations, and deployment telemetry (latency deltas and error rates) when consumers opt‑in to share usage statistics.

----

-## 7. Implementation Status & Testing

-Sigil includes an implementation of the above specification with:

-- **✅ Core Framework**: Specs, evals, workspaces, and patch management
-- **✅ LLM Integration**: OpenAI, Anthropic, and stub providers with fallback support
-- **✅ Optimization Algorithms**: Simple proposals and AlphaEvolve evolutionary optimizer
-- **✅ Execution Backends**: Local threading and distributed Ray backend
-- **✅ Rich CLI Interface**: Interactive setup, live progress display, colored output
-- **✅ Comprehensive Testing**: 489 lines of tests covering optimization algorithms
-- **✅ Working Example**: Symbolic regression demonstration with full workflow
-- **✅ Configuration Management**: YAML-based config with validation and environment detection

----

-## 8. Opinionated defaults

-YAML everywhere for human inspection.
-Unified diffs as the only edit format, with AST validation to ensure syntactic integrity.
-Tree‑sitter for pins when available; file and symbol-based targeting as the primary mechanism.
-Population‑based search first; annealing and RL later.
-Hermetic containers for every eval.
-Redacted but preserved LLM prompts for audit.
-No optimizer has permission to mutate outside declared pins.
-Correctness is non‑negotiable; performance wins are otherwise meaningless.
+### 5.1 MCP

+Sigil would likely benefit from being a tool within some MCP server.
+Instead of learning sigil commands, one could ask an agent to fetch a repository, describe the specs available, and doe some codeopt runs that are then published.